 This may lead to either partial or even complete loss of sensation in certain parts of your body, including your hands, feet, and legs.
 Your genitals are organs that have a rich network of nerves.
 Which also makes them one of the most sensitive of your body’s organs.

-Neuropathy may bring about a decreased sensation in one’s female reproductive parts, which may end in lower libido in women.
+Neuropathy may bring about a decreased sensation in one’s female reproductive parts, which may result in lower libido in women.

 PCOS